The Mahler measure of exact polynomials and special $L$-values of $K3$ surfaces: Introduction

 where $f_7$ is the modular form of weight 3 and level 7. \end{thm}

-The article contains 3 sections and an appendix.
-In Section \ref{MahlerDeligne}, we prove \eqref{296}.
-In Section \ref{section 1.3}, we study the Mahler measure of exact polynomials in four variables, and then prove \eqref{303} under Goncharov's conjecture.
-In Section \ref{section K3}, we study the motivic cohomology and Deligne cohomology of $K3$ surfaces.
-In Section \ref{ex4var}, we apply our method to prove Theorem \ref{305}.
-In the appendix, we recall some basic notions and prove some auxiliary results. \textbf{Acknowledgement.} This article is a part of my PhD thesis.
-I would like to thank my supervisor, François Brunault, for many fruitful discussions.
+The article is divided into three sections.
+In Section \ref{MahlerDeligne}, we prove equation \eqref{296}, which expresses the Mahler measure of exact polynomials in terms of Deligne-Beilinson cohomology.
+In Section \ref{section 1.3}, we consider the four-variable case, and prove equation \eqref{303} under Goncharov's conjecture \ref{Gonconj}.
+In Section \ref{section K3}, we first study the motivic cohomology and Deligne-Beilinson cohomology of $K3$ surfaces and then prove \eqref{eqfinal}.
+In Section \ref{ex4var}, we prove Theorem \ref{305}. \textbf{Acknowledgement.} I would like to thank my PhD supervisor, François Brunault, for many fruitful discussions.
 I would like to thank Odile Lecacheux and Marie José Bertin for the discussions on fibrations of elliptic surfaces.